Robust Quantitative Comparative Statics for a Multimarket Paradox: Introduction

-Let us recall the example of two markets $\{1,2\}$ and two firms $\{a,b\}$ given in~\cite{Bulow85}.
+Let us recall the example of two markets $\{1,2\}$ and two firms $\{a,b\}$ given in~\citet{Bulow85}.
 Firm $a$ is a monopolist on market $1$ and competes with firm $b$ on market $2$.
 Demand is infinitely elastic on market $1$ for the constant price $p_1=50$.
 On market $2$, there is an affine price function given by $p_2(q_{a,2}+q_{b,2})=200-(q_{a,2}+q_{b,2})$, where $q_{a,2},q_{b,2}$ denote the quantities offered by the respective firms on market $2$.
-Production costs are symmetric and given by $c(q)=\frac{1}{2}q^2$, where $q$ is the total quantity produced by a firm.\footnote{Bulow et al.~\cite{Bulow85} assume additional fixed cost $F>0$ to prevent firms from setting up multiple plants.
+Production costs are symmetric and given by $c(q)=1/2q^2$, where $q$ is the total quantity produced by a firm.\footnote{ \citet{Bulow85} assume additional fixed cost $F>0$ to prevent firms from setting up multiple plants.
 Fixed costs, however, do not change the resulting equilibria assuming that the access to markets is exogenously determined.} In the Cournot equilibrium, we obtain $q_{a,1}=0$ and $q_{a,2}=q_{b,2}=50$ and each firm earns profits $3750$.

 Suppose now that market $1$ experiences a positive price shock raising its constant price by five units to $55$.
 The Cournot equilibrium changes to $q_{a,1}=8$ and $q_{a,2}=47$, $q_{b,2}=51$.
 Under this new equilibrium, firm $b$ increases its profit to $3901.5$ while firm $1$ obtains after the price shock a profit of $3721.5$.
-As noted by Bulow et al.~\cite{Bulow85}, the "positive" price shock to market $1$ has hurt $a$.
+As noted by \citeauthor{Bulow85}, the "positive" price shock to market $1$ has hurt $a$ even though $a$ sells more units than before and receives on its monopoly market even at a higher price.
 The actual profit reduction for firm $a$ amounts to $0.76\%$.
 A natural question to ask is: how much can a firm lose from a positive price shock on its monopoly market?

+\paragraph{Robust Quantitative Comparative Statics.} To address the above question, we propose a robust quantitative approach to comparative statics.
+We aim at quantifying the \textit{maximum possible} effect that the change of a parameter can have on a given set of games.

+Following the framework of \citet{MR94}, we denote by $\G$ a \emph{class} of models or games describing the information set of what the modeler knows about the economic environment.
+Suppose there is an objective function $f:\G\rightarrow \R$ (e.g., welfare of the unique equilibrium outcome) to evaluate these games and denote for any $G\in\G$ by $\Delta_G$ all parameter changes that are to be considered.
+We express the effect of a parameter change $\delta\in\Delta_G$ on a game $G\in\G$ (assuming for the moment $f(G)\neq 0$) as the value